Dr. Dog: Origins

 The origins of Dr. Dog trace back to Toby Mark Leaman and Scott Anthony McMicken first playing music together in eighth grade.
-The two never played covers, instead, opting to write all of their own music.
+The two never played covers, instead opting to write all of their own music.
 The band began as an offshoot of Leaman's and McMicken's earlier music project, during college at West Chester University in West Chester, Pennsylvania, called Raccoon.
 Dr. Dog formed with the addition of keyboardist Zachery Ulrich Miller, drummer Ted Mark, and guitarist Douglas O'Donnell also while attending West Chester.
 Their early recordings were experimental and recorded on eight track.
 They self-recorded and self-released their first album The Psychedelic Swamp in 2001.
 Beginning in 2002, Leaman, McMicken, and O'Donnell regularly played bluegrass with friends at the London Grill in the Fairmount Section of Philadelphia under the pseudonym "Conowingo Homeboys".
 Meanwhile, Leaman and O'Donnell split time in both Dr. Dog and another band, Doublehorse!
 They released Toothbrush in 2002.
 Mark left the band in 2003 and O'Donnell left in 2004.
 Juston Stens replaced Ted Mark on drums.
 The band was mostly in Philadelphia during their early years, where they developed a small but dedicated fanbase touring with other local bands such as The Teeth.

-In 2004, My Morning Jacket invited them on two tours after a copy of Toothbrush was given to Jim James after an MMJ show.
+In 2004, My Morning Jacket invited them on two tours after a copy of Toothbrush was given to Jim James after a My Morning Jacket show.
 Soon after, The New York Times music critic Kelefa Sanneh praised the group's album Easy Beat in a December 2004 article, leading to attention from other critics.
 They signed with Park The Van Records, who released the album Easy Beat, and completed their first cross-country tour in 2005.
 A music video was released for the song "Fool's Life".
 In late 2005 Jones, who became a full-time lawyer, left.
 Jones was replaced by Francis Xavier McElroy, a friend of Stens from New Jersey.
 The band continued to tour heavily as their popularity grew, due in part to their use of the internet to promote their growing catalog.